spekulatius/PHPScraper/websites/basics/installation.md

 # Installation

+The installation usually is done using [Composer](https://getcomposer.org).

-Installation with composer:
+## Installation with Composer

 ```bash
 composer require spekulatius/phpscraper
 ```

-## Usage
+## Usage in VanillaPHP-Projects

 After the installation is completed the package will be picked up by the Composer autoloader.